msisimko/coronavirus.info.ke/README.md

 # boilerplate
-A boilerplate (template) for Progressive Web App projects built with ReactJS + Firebase + Material-UI.
+A boilerplate (template) for Progressive Web Apps built with ReactJS + Firebase + Material-UI.

 ### Setup on Dev machine